Beijing Beef – Takeout Copycat! (VIDEO)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Love Panda Express and want to make a Panda Express inspired meal with your Beijing Beef?
-You have to start with Panda Express Chow Mein and Egg Fried Rice.
+Like most of us, I love Chinese takeout food!
+That’s why I developed these recipes, so you can recreate your favorites at home – start with Panda Express Chow Mein and Egg Fried Rice.
 Add another protein, like Beef and Broccoli, Orange Chicken or the discontinued Sweetfire Chicken Breast.
 You could even add String Bean Chicken and Honey Walnut Shrimp!
-Don’t forget the Egg Rolls and you got yourself a perfect meal!
+Don’t forget the Egg Rolls or Crab Rangoons and you got yourself a perfect meal!

 - sriracha – If you are sensitive to spice, I would recommend halving the amount of sriracha in the recipe.